-Practicing as an RN in California requires licensure from the California State Board of Registered Nursing (BRN) which in turn requires meeting certain educational requirements, obtaining a clear criminal background check, and passing the national licensing exam (NCLEX-RN).
+Practicing as an RN in Nevada requires licensure from the Nevada State Board of Nursing which in turn requires meeting certain educational requirements, obtaining a clear criminal background check, and passing the national licensing exam (NCLEX-RN).
 To apply for licensure:

-- Obtain detailed instructions online at the BRN website: http://rn.ca.gov. - Complete the fingerprinting process included in your tuition for the program. - Apply for an Interim Permit if you wish to work in a supervised nursing capacity while awaiting your application process.
-Detailed information is available on the BRN website.
-(Note: this fee is not included in your tuition.) - Complete and submit the application online through BREEZE.
+- Obtain detailed instructions online at the BRN website: http://nevadanursingboard.org - Complete the fingerprinting process included in your tuition for the program. - Apply for an Interim Permit if you wish to work in a supervised nursing capacity while awaiting your application process.
+Detailed information is available on the Nevada State Board of Nursing website.
+(Note: this fee is not included in your tuition.) - Complete and submit the application.

 Unitek College will pay the application fee electronically on behalf of the student.
-The BRN sends the applicant a letter stating eligibility to take the exam.
+The Nevada State Board of Nursing sends the applicant a letter stating eligibility to take the exam.
 Students must have this letter before registering for the exam.
-The exam is computerized and given 6 days each week throughout the year.
 (New graduates are advised to take the exam soon after graduation because research has shown that there is a higher success rate for early test takers compared with those who wait several months).
-Students who wish to submit their applications directly to the BRN are responsible for the application fee.
+Students who wish to submit their applications directly to the Nevada State Board of Nursing are responsible for the application fee.
 The school will only pay an application fee for applications submitted by the school and for which the school is responsible.
-Unitek College will not pay an application fee for application fee for applications submitted by students.
+Unitek College will not pay an application fee for applications submitted by students.